frovedis/frovedis/doc/tutorial/tutorial.md

     auto t2 = t.sort("c2");

 This sort is stable sort.
-If you want to sort by multiple columns, you can just call sort again for other columns.
+If you want to sort by multiple columns, you can just call sort again for other columns, because the sort is stable.

     auto t3 = t2.sort("c1");